Democratic debates: Biden in firing line over immigration policy

 But as the conversation moved to immigration, it was Biden’s turn to feel the heat.

-For the second half of Wednesday night’s debate, the Democratic front-runner was under pressure as he came under attack from all sides.
+For the second half of Wednesday night’s debate, the Democratic front-runner came under attack from all sides.

-Probed by the moderators about why deportations rose under the Obama administration, Mr Biden said that he did not believe that people who crossed the border illegally should be allowed to do so – setting himself apart from those who said in the last debate that illegal immigrants should not be criminalised.
+Probed by the moderators about why deportations rose under the Obama administration, Biden said he did not believe that people who crossed the border illegally should be allowed to do so – setting himself apart from those who said in the last debate that illegal immigrants should not be criminalised.
 “If you cross the border illegally, you should be able to be sent back.
-It’s a crime,” the former vice president said.
+It’s a crime,” the former vice-president said.

 “We sat together in many cabinet meetings,” he said of his former cabinet colleague.
 “I never heard him talk about any of this when he was secretary.”

 Further trouble was afoot for Biden as discussion turned to criminal justice reform.
-In one of the most memorable moments of the night, Senator Cory Booker targeted Biden for his criminal justice plans, criticising his role in endorsing the 1994 Crime Bill which resulted in a sharp increase in the incarceration of African-American men.
+In one of the most memorable moments of the night, senator Cory Booker criticised Biden’s role in endorsing the 1994 Crime Bill which resulted in a sharp increase in the incarceration of African-American men.

 Biden responded by drawing attention to Booker’s record as mayor of Newark.